ganeshutah/Jove/README.md

 * Studies of parsing: ambiguity, associativity, precedence
 * Turing machines

-Many of the Jove notebooks start with a Youtube video link describing the notebook's content and operation.
+Some of the Jupyter notebooks start with a Youtube video link describing the notebook's content and operation.
 This can serve as a handy ``self-tutorial'' of the notebook.
-All notebooks are documented to some extent as are the functions introduced.
+Even without such a video, all notebooks are documented to some extent as are the functions introduced.

 This README also contains a mini
 [Jove Reference Manual](#jove-reference-manual).